 Patrick Harrigan is the author and publisher of numerous articles and websites that showcase the role of mythology in ancient religious beliefs and practices, especially concerning the pan-Indian war-god Skanda-Murugan and his multi-religious shrine in Kataragama, Sri Lanka.

 Since the late 1980’s he has helped to found and sustain Cultural Survival of Sri Lanka dedicated to promoting the viewpoints and interests of Sri Lanka’s traditional villagers, including the island’s shy forest-dwelling Veddas or Wanniyalaeto.
-He created and directed the Sri Lanka Children’s Trust from 2005-2009 as a response to the 2014 Tsunami.
+He created and directed the Sri Lanka Children’s Trust from 2005-2009 as a response to the 2014 Asian tsunami.

 - Cultural Survival Trust of Sri Lanka